 The landscape in this area is incredibly different to many areas of BC.
 For one thing, it is very, very dry and barren.
 The trail was dusty and dried out, something we felt too after an hour or so or walking.
 There aren’t many trees for shade either.

-- I would highly recommend launching from Naramata or the community just north of the town for quicker and safer access.
-Alternatively, you could also paddle across from Peachland or Summerland but the crossing would be tricky if the winds pick up.
+- I would highly recommend launching from Naramata or the lakeside community just north of town for quicker and safer access.
+Alternatively, you could also paddle across from Peachland or Summerland but the crossing can be tricky if the winds pick up

 Outdoor gear we use and love (2018):